-Riding sessions are suitable for absolute beginners, and we can tailor stable management sessions to work alongside any curriculum the riders are completing in class.
-Term bookings will have structured learning outcomes, and each individual will receive a certificate of achievement.
+Riding sessions are suitable for absolute beginners and we can tailor stable management sessions to work alongside any curriculum the riders are completing in class.
+Term bookings will have structured learning outcomes and each individual will receive a certificate of achievement.

 We offer riding only sessions and riding and stable management sessions.
-Riding only is suitable for up ro 8 riders for 45 minutes.
-Riding and Stable management is suitable for a group of 12 children.
+Riding only is suitable for up to 8 riders for 45 minutes.
+Riding and stable management is suitable for a group of 12 children.
 6 children will ride for 30 minutes while 6 participate in 30 minutes of stable management before the groups swap over.
 If you have any other requirements please contact the office for information.